TheJhyeFactor/TheJhyeFactor/README.md

 ## 🚍 ClubMate

-Complete operations platform designed for hospitality and club environments.
+A complete operations platform designed for hospitality and club environments.

 ### Features